Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Preliminaries

 In metric geometry, there are several reformulations of curvature bounds expressed via classical triangle comparison, using angles, for example.
-Alternative versions also exist for timelike curvature bounds (see~\cite{BS22,BMS22}) and several of these characterizations will prove useful in our context.
+Alternative formulations of timelike curvature bounds have also been derived (see \citet*{BS22,BMS22}) and several of these characterizations will prove useful in our context.
 Before we state these explicitly, let us introduce some more terminology:

 \begin{defi}[$K$-comparison angles and sign] Let $X$ be a \LpLSn, $K \in \mb{R}$, $\Delta(x,y,z)$ a timelike triangle in $X$, and $\Delta(\bx,\by,\bz)$ a comparison triangle in $\lm{K}$ for $\Delta(x,y,z)$.